DennisRudolf/Continuous_Authentication/README.md

 ### Metadata

-Since there is no direct communication between the SP and the IdP, the SP queries its continuous authentication server to check for an active session.
-The metadata must uniquely identify the user.
-Gunasinghe and Bertino propose including:
+Since there is no direct communication between the SP and the IdP, the metadata must uniquely identify the user.
+Thus, we include:

 - Name
 - Email